smartdevicelink/sdl_server/documentation/docs/UI/Messages and Function Groups/index.md

 ![Functional-Groups-List.png](./assets/Functional-Groups-List.png)

 ### Editing
 It should be noted that the cards under "Production" cannot be edited.
-If you wish to edit an existing functional group that has been set to "Production" then you must click the blank card at the end of the list, select your functional group and select to "Create New Functional Group Based on Existing Group."
-This creates an updated version of the functional group on "Staging".
-This does not remove the old entry entirely but instead creates a new entry with the same information that can be edited.
-Deleting a newer entry will revert back to its previous version.
+If you wish to edit an existing functional group that has been set to "Production" then you must create an entirely new functional group and copy the information over.
 Remember to hit the save button at the bottom of the page to keep any changes.
 ![Consumer-Messages-Save-Button](./assets/Consumer-Messages-Save-Button.png)

 ## Functional Groups